✦ Scandinavian-inspired design, curated for modern living

 dehumidifier with pump included

 With 90 pints of daily moisture removal, avylo suits large, damp basements up to 4,500 square feet.
-You’ll get ENERGY STAR Most Efficient 2025 efficiency, so it can cost less than $1 a day to run.
+You’ll get ENERGY STAR Most Efficient 2025 efficiency, so it can help control running costs during regular use.
 The built-in pump lifts water 15 feet, and the included 15-foot hose lets you drain continuously.
 You can also use the 2.11-gallon tank with auto shut-off.
 Three fan speeds, a 24-hour timer, and smart humidity control help you fine-tune comfort.
 At 41 dB, it stays quiet, and wheels plus handles make it easy to move.

 Best For: Large, damp basements or other spacious areas up to 4,500 sq. ft. where you want powerful dehumidification, continuous drainage, and quiet operation.